Nixtamalization: Extraction

 After cooking, the alkaline liquid (known as nejayote), containing dissolved hull, starch, and other corn matter, is decanted and discarded (or sometimes used for making amate bark paper).
 The kernels are washed thoroughly of remaining nejayote, which has an unpleasant flavor.
 The pericarp is then removed, leaving the endosperm of the grain with or without the germ, depending on the process.
 This hulling is performed by hand, in traditional or very small-scale preparation, or mechanically, in larger scale or industrial production.

-The prepared grain is called hominy or nixtamal.
+The prepared grain is called hominy, mote, or nixtamal.
 Nixtamal has many uses, contemporary and historic.
 Whole nixtamal may be used fresh or dried for later use.
 Whole nixtamal is used in the preparation of pozole, menudo, and other foods.
-Ground fresh nixtamal is made into masa (nixtamal dough) and used to make tortillas, tamales, and arepas.
+Ground fresh nixtamal is made into masa (nixtamal dough) and used to make tortillas, tamales, and pupusas.
 Dried and ground, it is called masa harina or instant masa flour, and is reconstituted and used like masa.

-The term hominy may refer to whole, coarsely ground, or finely ground nixtamal, or to a cooked porridge (also called samp) prepared from any of these.
+The term hominy may refer to whole, coarsely ground, or finely ground nixtamal, or to a cooked porridge (also called grits) prepared from any of these.
+Samp is similar to grits, but a product of a different process.

 Enzymatic nixtamalization

 An alternative process for use in industrial settings has been developed known as enzymatic nixtamalization, which uses protease enzymes to accelerate the changes that occur in traditional nixtamalization, a technique borrowed from modern corn wet-milling.
 In this process, corn or corn meal is first partially hydrated in hot water, so that enzymes can penetrate the grain, then soaked briefly (for approximately 30 minutes) at 50–60 C in an alkaline solution containing protease enzymes.
 A secondary enzymatic digestion may follow to further dissolve the pericarp.
 The resulting nixtamal is ground with little or no washing or hulling.

-By pre-soaking the maize, minimizing the alkali used to adjust the pH of the alkaline solution, reducing the cooking temperature, accelerating processing, and reusing excess processing liquids, enzymatic nixtamalization can reduce the use of energy and water, lower nejayote (alkaline wastewater) production, decrease maize lost in processing, and shorten the production time (to approximately four hours) compared to traditional nixtamalization.
+By pre-soaking the maize, minimizing the alkali used to adjust the pH of the alkaline solution, reducing the cooking temperature, accelerating processing, and reusing excess processing liquids, enzymatic nixtamalization can reduce the use of energy and water, lower nejayote (alkaline wastewater) production, decrease maize lost in processing, and shorten the production time (to approximately four hours) compared to traditional nixtamalization with only a minor loss in quality.

-Effects of enzymatic nixtamalization on flavor, aroma, nutritional value, and cost, compared to traditional methods, are not well documented.

 Impact on health

 The primary nutritional benefits of nixtamalization arise from the alkaline processing involved.
-These conditions convert corn's hemicellulose-bound niacin ("niacytin") to free niacin, making it available for absorption into the body, thus helping to prevent pellagra.
+The processing renders the protein more digestible, allowing tryptophan to be absorbed by humans.
+Humans can convert tryptophan into niacin, thus helping to prevent pellagra.
+Other measures of protein quality are also improved.
+It was originally thought that the anti-pellagra action stems from increased availability of niacin (compared to a hemicellulose-bound form called "niacytin"), but multiple experiments have disproven this theory.

 Secondary benefits can arise from the grain's absorption of minerals from the alkali used or from the vessels used in preparation.
 These effects can increase calcium (by 750%, with 85% available for absorption), iron, copper, and zinc.

-Lastly, nixtamalization significantly deactivates (by 90–94%) mycotoxins produced by Fusarium verticillioides and Fusarium proliferatum, molds that commonly infect maize, the toxins of which are putative carcinogens.
+Nixtamalization significantly deactivates mycotoxins which are putative carcinogens.
+Aflotoxins are reduced by 90–94%.
+Fumonisins are reduced by 82%.